arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Access to free online courses content

-Once you've logged in, you are free to check out our free content in `Arduino Cloud > home > Courses` or click [here](https://cloud.arduino.cc/home/courses).
+Once you've logged in, you are free to check out our free content in `Arduino Cloud > Home > Courses` or click [here](https://cloud.arduino.cc/home/courses).

 ![Free Content Courses in the Cloud](assets/content.png)